nabilland/ice-cream-product-sentiment-analysis/README.md

-# Sentiment Analysis of Ben & Jerry’s Ice Cream Product Reviews
+# A Sentiment Analysis on Skewed Product Reviews: Ben & Jerry's Ice Cream

 This repository contains the source code for the sentiment analysis of Ben & Jerry’s ice cream product reviews.
 The goal is to understand consumer opinions and improve product offerings by analyzing sentiment from user-generated content.